 Personal Flotation Device

-Whether you’re planning on recreational lake kayaking or river kayaking, the Kokatat Hustle PFD will keep you safe on the water.
-This personal flotation device has. great fit and will stay out of the way when you’re paddling.
+Whether you’re planning to use recreational kayaks on a lake or take up whitewater kayaking, the Kokatat Hustle PFD will keep you safe on the water.
+This personal flotation device has a great fit and will stay out of the way when you’re paddling.
 It also has just enough pockets to stash your keys or snacks.

 Check Price: REI